websandip/mmip/README.md

 # MMIP
 MMIP: Microbiome Metabolome Integration Platform

-#
-<span color="red"> Please note: The server is undergoing maintenance and is expected to be back online by the end of May.</span>
+#<span color="red"> Please note: The server is undergoing maintenance and is expected to be back online by the end of May 2024.</span>

 ## Web service: